 Communication accommodations such as sign language interpreting, TypeWell transcribing, and CART (Communication Access Real-Time) are available to students who are deaf or hard-of-hearing or who experience documented auditory processing disabilities.

 - Disability Services sends a notification email to the instructor when communication access personnel are assigned to their class.

 - CART and TypeWell transcripts will be provided by the service provider to the student in a format agreed upon by both parties.
 Transcripts are for personal academic use only, and may not be shared or duplicated.

 When requesting interpreting and transcribing services (ITS), it is the student’s responsibility to:

 - Note that requests are prioritized by order of date received.

 - Class requests: Minimum of two weeks in advance of the first day of class.

 - Other requests: Minimum of three school days prior to event.
-The student may submit this request directly to the ITS Coordinator.
+The student may submit this request directly to the Interpreting and Transcribing Services Coordinator.